Click here for a complete list of CME opportunities.

 In some cohorts, as many as 85% of PLWH with high-risk behaviors like injection drug use are co-infected with HCV (Sulkowski 2003).
 Given the frequent overlap of HIV and viral hepatitis, baseline screening and repeat testing for those with ongoing risk are critical.

 In the Multicenter AIDS Cohort Study (MACS) cohort, an eightfold increased risk of liver-related mortality was seen among HBV-HIV coinfected persons, as compared to HIV-monoinfected individuals (Thio 2002).
 Coinfection with HBV and HIV also increases the risk of progression to chronic HBV infection and reduces the rate of spontaneous HBsAg and HBeAg seroconversion (Hadler 1991).
-Hepatocellular carcinoma (HCC) may develop at a younger age and be more aggressive in HBV-HIV coinfected individuals (Brau 2007).
-The availability of anti-HBV medications has improved these poor outcomes to some degree.
+Hepatocellular carcinoma (HCC) may develop at a younger age and be more aggressive in HBV-HIV coinfected individuals, as compared to individuals with HBV and without HIV (Brau 2007).
+The availability of anti-HBV medications has improved these outcomes to some degree.

 Some reports suggest that HCV infection has an effect on HIV disease.
 These studies indicate that increased HCV RNA levels are associated with clinical progression to AIDS (Daar 2001), that HCV seropositivity is associated with progression to a new AIDS-defining illness or death (Greub 2000), and that HCV seropositivity is associated with reduced CD4 cell recovery during antiretroviral therapy (Macias 2003).